-Beyond Annoying: How To Identify The Sounds of A Troublesome Snore
+Beyond Annoying: How To Identify The Sounds Of A Troublesome Snore

 "Snoring really does not demonstrate anything good, " says Erich Voigt, an ear, nose, and throat doctor and sleep specialist at New York University Langone Health.
 "You can have beautifully deep sleep in a silent sleep."

 Snoring is never great news, but often it's harmless (other than the pain your sleeping partner may feel).
-In some cases though, it's a sign of something serious.
+In some cases, though, it's a sign of something serious.

-When we sleep, if the air that moves through our noses and mouths has a clear passage — we can sleep silently.
-But when the airways are narrowed, that's when we snore.
+When we sleep, if the air that moves through our nose and mouth has a clear passage, we can sleep silently.
+But when the airways are narrowed, we snore.

 "Snoring is basically a vibration of the tissues inside of the airway," Voigt explains — that is, the roof of the mouth and the vertical folds of tissue that surround the tonsils.

 A lot of factors can contribute to snoring, says Voigt.
 We can control some of the underlying triggers.
 For instance, drinking alcohol is linked to snoring.
-Alcohol tends to make the tissues within our mouths swell a bit and alcohol can also change the quality of sleep.
+Alcohol tends to make the tissues within our mouths swell a bit, and alcohol can also change the quality of sleep.

 "Your brain is sedated from alcohol, so the combination can make you snore worse," Voigt says.